igrishaev/pg/doc/030-pool.md

 ;; [{:one 1}]
 ~~~

-Since the `Pool` object implements the `Closeable` interface, it can be used in
+Since the `Pool` object implements the `Closeable` interface, it can be used
-the `with-open` macro:
+within the `with-open` macro:

 ~~~clojure
 (with-open [pool (pool/make-pool pg-config)]